12q1/local_docs/words/acrimony.md

-# acrimony
+# Acrimony

 ---
-## Noun #noun
+#noun
 - **A sharp and bitter hatred.**
  - _Example: Her acrimony for her neighbors manifests itself with shouting and stomping._
 ---

 ### Synonyms